dherman/harm-reducer/README.md

 This process would be repeated for every language onboarded with the tool: write a custom visitor based on that language's grammar, and ensure the visitor catches every instance of a definition or reference to harmful identifiers.

-## Codebase crawling

-The tool's top-level logic should crawl a directory tree and find all relevant source files, and determine for each file what its language is in order to use the right parser.

 ## Report generation

 The tool should generate reports in a format that can be easily reviewed by codebase owners.